mwaylabs/generator-m-ionic/docs/ecosystems/ionic_platform.md

 Your app is now ready to be used with the [Ionic View App](http://view.ionic.io/).
 More about the Ionic Upload service [here](http://docs.ionic.io/docs/io-uploading).

+#### More services
+The Ionic Platform provides a variety of additional services to enhance your app, like Push, Deploy and Analytics.
+Make sure to check out the [documentation](http://docs.ionic.io/) so you can start using them in your app.